nikkikobako/MS1-Go-Vegan/README.md

 6. Test the collapse function and button only appears on large screens, not mobile or tablet :heavy_check_mark:
 7. Read all text to ensure makes sense and no spelling mistakes
 8. Test to ensure all media sizes work and changes as per the UX design
+9. Tested on Chrome browser
+10. Tested on Firefox browser

 :house:[ Table of Contents](#home)